zamweis/ethminer-autostart-windows-and-linux/windows/README.md

 ## Windows

 We are going to create a **batchfile** which automatically starts MSI Afterburner with **undervolting and overclocking on startup** of windows.
 This batchfile will make sure that ethminer will be restarted if crashed (connection lost, instable gpu settings).
 The batchfile can be found in this directory.
+Note that we take no responsibility if you damage your system.
+Proceed at your own risk.

 ### Ethminer